 Your goal is to make all the trains arrive at their target destination with minimal travel time.
 In other words, we want to minimize the number of steps that it takes for each agent to reach its destination.
-At the more basic levels, the agents may achieve their goals using ad-hoc decisions.
-But as difficulty increases from round to round, the agents have to be able to plan ahead, i.e. with increasing difficulty, planning becomes more relevant!
+In the simpler levels, the agents may achieve their goals using ad-hoc decisions.
+But as the difficulty increases, the agents have to be able to plan ahead!

 A central question while designing an agent is the observations used to take decisions.
 As a participant, you can either work with one of the base observations that are provided or better, design an improved observation yourself!

 - Global Observation: The whole scene is observed.